kpwhri/mml_utils/doco/build_umls_for_ctakes.md

   * In whatever shell you ran the command, you can watch the vocabularies get loaded
 * In the GUI, the left hand side shows available [source vocabularies](glossary.md#umls-dataset-levels).
 On the right hand side, semantic types can be selected/unselected.
   * To include a particular vocabulary, place a checkcbox next to it.
+    * To remove a vocabulary, first ensure the 'Source' is checked, and then uncheck 'Target' first; then, uncheck 'Source'
   * To include/exclude a particular semantic type, choose the checkbox next to it.
   * The GUI window can be expanded to see more elements.
   * To see all the checkboxes, sort by the 'Source' or 'Use' columns (click the column header)